 Greyfriars Kirkyard in Edinburgh

-We have come to see William McGonagall’s (1825-1902) grave.
+With our literary hats on, we have come to see William McGonagall’s (1825-1902) grave.
 He is widely celebrated as one of the world’s worst-ever poets.
 His publisher, who issued the tuppenny pamphlets McGonagall hawked around the streets, proudly advertised him as ‘the greatest bad verse writer of his age … or of any other age’.
 Stephen Pile in The Book of Heroic Failures writes that McGonagall was ‘so giftedly bad he backed unwittingly into genius’.
 Spike Milligan had a thing about him.
 He’s often a name people mention when asked to name famous Scottish poets, so he must have done something right!

 Well, we will let you be the judge, here are two excerpts from his poem ‘Beautiful Edinburgh’:

 ‘…And the Castle is wonderful to look upon,

 Which has withstood many angry tempests in years bygone;

 And the rock it’s built upon is rugged and lovely to be seen

 When the shrubberies surrounding it are blown full green.

 …Then, all ye tourists, be advised by me,